Combinatorial Energy Learning for Image Segmentation: Conditional energy modeling of segmentations given images

 \section{Conditional energy modeling of segmentations given images}

-Based on these binary shape descriptors, we define a global, translation-invariant energy model for predicting the cost of a complete segmentation $S$ given a corresponding image $I$.
+We define a global, translation-invariant energy model for predicting the cost of a complete segmentation $S$ given a corresponding image $I$.
 This cost can be seen as analogous to the negative log-likelihood of the segmentation given the image, but we do not actually treat it probabilistically.
-Our goal is to define a model such that the true segmentation corresponding to a given image can be found by minimizing the cost; the energy can reflect both a prior over shape descriptors alone, as well as compatibility between shape descriptors and the image.
+Our goal is to define a model such that the true segmentation corresponding to a given image can be found by minimizing the cost; the energy can reflect both a prior over object configurations alone, as well as compatibility between object configurations and the image.

-We denote by $r_s(x; S)$ the local binary shape descriptor of scale/type $s$ at center position $x$ within a full segmentation $S$; implicitly associated with $s$ are the particular choices of bounding box size, position pairs, and connectivity region tiling that define the descriptor.
-If we do not restrict the placement of overlapping connectivity regions, the bounding box for a shape descriptor $r_s(x; S)$ might be fully contained within zero, one, or multiple connectivity regions, each of which would potentially result in a different binary descriptor.
-To avoid this complexity, we restrict the choice of connectivity region tiling such that for each descriptor type $s$, the set of corresponding connectivity regions $\mathcal{C}_s$ \emph{exactly partitions} the space of descriptor positions $x$, i.e.\ $x \in C$ for exactly one $C = C_s(x) \in \mathcal{C}_s$.
-We denote by $E_s(r; f)$ the local energy term that predicts the cost of a single shape descriptor $r$ of type $s$ given a corresponding image feature vector $f$.
-As shown in \cref{fig:conditional-energy-model}, we then define the global energy as